There’s a strange phenomenon in South Korea which is exclusive to this country alone: Bacchus ladies.

 And while prostitution is a very common (though illicit) industry in many countries, South Korea’s example is particularly interesting because it has such a dominant sector made by and targeted at its elderly population.

-Selling sex is a very dominant (albeit un-talked about) issue in South Korea, but most of its transactions happen at night, subtly, quietly, in hushed execution.
+Selling sex is a dominant (albeit un-talked about) issue in South Korea, but most of its transactions happen at night, subtly, quietly, in hushed execution.
 Bacchus ladies are the odd exception to the rest of the industry.
 Bacchus ladies solicit sex in broad daylight, approaching elderly men exercising alone or playing baduk with their friends.

 Recently, in the Fall of this year, a Korean movie entitled “The Bacchus Lady” was released in South Korea.
 The film’s protagonist is So-young, a highly sought-after bacchus lady whose encounter with an old client forces her to face the rampant yet often ignored issues that exist in modern-day Korean society, a nation that has, over the past half century, shifted away from the practice of children caring for their aging parents.